xpring-eng/XpringKit/README.md

 ### Checking Transaction Status

-A `XRPClient` can check the status of an transaction on the XRP Ledger.
+An `XRPClient` can check the status of an transaction on the XRP Ledger.

 XpringKit returns the following transaction states:
 - `succeeded`: The transaction was successfully validated and applied to the XRP Ledger.